fralik/rundata-net/docs/db/data.rst

 Transliterated runic text
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 This is the pure runic inscription, transliterated.
-One example is :samp:`sirkir × resþi × stin × þana × eftᛦ × karna`.
+One example is :samp:`sirkir × resþi × stin × þana × eftR × karna`.
 Here is the table that lists all transliterations and corresponding period that they occur.
-Transliterations are strictly consistent within each time period, with a few regional exceptions in Medivial group.
+Transliterations are strictly consistent within each time period, with a few regional exceptions in Medieval group.

 +----------------+------------+------------+------------------+
 |Transliteration | pre-Viking | Viking Age | Medieval         |